Beginner RC helicopters

 Above: rc heli training gear might not look too sexy, but it'll save you money!

-For the sake of a few extra dollars (training gear is or you can even make your own), it's well worth having.
+For the sake of a few extra dollars (training gear is cheap on eBay or you can even make your own), it's well worth having.
 Even easy-to-fly coaxial rc helicopters can be tipped over during a bouncy beginner's landing and training gear is very generic in that 'one size fits all'.
 Whatever type of heli you learn on, do yourself a big favour and fit training gear to it!

 Well hopefully this page has given you an introduction to beginner rc helicopters, and what's available.